Minnesota

 August 2019 — Skyway under construction in downtown Minneapolis.

-The Armory and Gold Medal Flour in Minneapolis
+The Armory and Gold Medal Flour sign in Downtown Minneapolis

-The Armory and Gold Medal Flour in Minneapolis
+The Armory and Gold Medal Flour sign in Downtown Minneapolis

 August 2019 — Gold Medal Flour sign seen from Downtown East.